-The visitor(s) viewed the following areas/facilities during Yes/No
+The visitor(s) viewed the following areas/facilities during the visit: Yes/No

-the visit:

-Specialist teaching accommodation (e.g. clinical skills/simulation No
+Specialist teaching accommodation (e.g. clinical skills/simulation suites) No

-suites)

 Library facilities No

 Technology enhanced learningVirtual learning environment No

 Educational audit tools/documentation No

 Practice learning environments No

-If yes, state where visited/findings: •
+If yes, state where visited/findings:

-If you stated no above, please provide the reason and mitigation

-Not required for this approval.
+If you stated no above, please provide the reason and mitigation Not required for this approval.

 Additional comments: